CamCove-Crichton/Champs-Game/README.md

 - Added in the description and keywords metadata to the head on the index.html file
 - Continued styling, but started to get more specific by starting on the elements in the game area
 - Added a heading for the target number in the index.html file
+- Continued styling, and after running into some issues with positioning, used devtools to get to the bottom of the mysteries, and rectified

 ### Finished Game Screen Grabs